 Watch Video Most Famous Paintings In The World

-Most Famous Painting Quotations
+Most Famous Paintings Quotations

 “Study without desire spoils the memory, and it retains nothing that it takes in.” – Leonardo da Vinci